 Short Answer: Walmart offers key copying services for most home and office keys at self-service MinuteKey kiosks in its stores.
 The service costs about $2 to $6 per copy, but you cannot copy “Do Not Duplicate” keys at MinuteKey kiosks.
 For more about making duplicate keys at Walmart, see below.

-Walmart offers self-service key copying through minuteKEY, a bright green device located at the front of most stores.
-Not all Walmart locations have minuteKEY, so make sure to search on the minuteKey kiosk locator of the minuteKEY website by zip code, city, or state to find a Walmart with a minuteKEY machine near you.
+Walmart offers self-service key copying through MinuteKey, a bright green kiosk located at the front of many Walmart stores.
+Not all Walmart locations have MinuteKey kiosks, but you can search the MinuteKey kiosk locator on the company’s website to find a Walmart (or other store) near you that has a MinuteKey kiosk.

-minuteKEY kiosks use robotic technology to copy keys in as little as (as the name suggests) one minute.
+MinuteKey kiosks use robotic technology to copy keys in as little as one minute, as the name suggests.
 The fully automated kiosks feature a user-friendly touch screen that guides you through the key copying process, step by step.
-Once you choose a design (You can choose from a variety of unique designs, even NFL, NHL, NCAA, and MLB team logos!), the machine identifies your key’s type and teeth through a laser imaging system and generates a precise and accurate duplicate.
+Once you choose a design, the machine identifies your key’s type and teeth through a laser imaging system and generates a precise and accurate duplicate.

 - Kwikset, KW1, and KW10

 - Weiser, WR3 and WR5 (in select locations)

 - Baldwin, Titan, and clones of the above key types